Create driving scenario

 Create a driving scenario and show how target outlines change as the simulation advances.

 Create a driving scenario consisting of two intersecting straight roads.
 The first road segment is 45 meters long.
-The second straight road is 32 meters long and intersects the first road.
+The second straight road is 32 meters long with jersey barriers along both its edges, and intersects the first road.
 A car traveling at 12.0 meters per second along the first road approaches a running pedestrian crossing the intersection at 2.0 meters per second.

 Create an ego-centric chase plot for the vehicle.